For your free patterns and tutorial videos, please scroll down to the THIRD set of bullets.

 Here are your free, printable PDF sewing patterns and tutorial videos for making the outfit shown at the top of this page:

-- Free printable PDF sewing pattern for an 11 inch fashion doll summer shorts and tank top outfit
+- Free printable PDF sewing pattern for a 10 inch fashion doll holiday skirt and felt top

-- Tutorial video showing how to make the shorts
+- Tutorial showing how to make the skirt

 - How to do a whipstitch